DIAGNijmegen/website-content/README.md

 ## Building the website locally

-Requirements: Linux environment (on Windows via WSL) and Python 3
+Requirements: Linux environment (on Windows via WSL) and Python 3  (we use Ubuntu with conda/miniconda istalled and a conda environment)

 Preparations:
 1. Install dependencies: `pip install -r requirements.txt`